 (f) Notwithstanding anything to the contrary in this Agreement, either party may bring suit in court seeking an injunction or other equitable relief arising out of or relating to claims that the other party’s conduct may cause the other irreparable injury.

 18. Publicity.
 Notwithstanding anything to the contrary under the Agreement, Publisher may make disclosures relating to this Agreement.
-Advertiser hereby grants to Publisher a perpetual, paid-up, royalty-free, nonexclusive, worldwide, irrevocable right and license to access, use, copy, distribute, publicly display and publish Advertiser’s name, logo, likeness, and testimonials regarding, or endorsements of, Publisher as part of Publisher’s advertisements, trainings, marketing, press releases and other publicity efforts, including in connection with Feedback.
+Advertiser hereby grants to Publisher a perpetual, paid-up, royalty-free, nonexclusive, worldwide, irrevocable right and license to access, use, copy, distribute, publicly display and publish Advertiser’s name, logo, likeness and/or voice, and testimonials regarding, or endorsements of, Publisher as part of Publisher’s advertisements, promotional efforts, trainings, marketing, press releases and other publicity efforts, including in connection with Feedback.
 Advertiser shall not make any use, including in advertising, publicity, promotional or marketing materials, domain names, social media accounts or otherwise, of Publisher’s name or trademarks.